Omegi-tteok: Traditional Variety of Omegi Tteok

 First, the chajo is soaked in water and ground to produce chajo powder.
 Then the powder is mixed with water and kneaded into a dough.
 The dough is then rolled into small oval shapes with a sunken center, much like a small doughnut, to ensure that it cooks thoroughly.
 Then they are boiled in water.
 When they rise to the top, the cooked dough is removed from water.
 It is in this step of the process that some of the cooked dough is set aside to be consumed as omegi tteok.
-Before giving this cooked chajo dough for the children to nibble on as snack, the parent or the grandparent would roll some of this dough in red bean gomul (고물, ground grain used mostly as topping) in order to prevent the children from burning their tongue.
+Before giving this cooked chajo dough to children to nibble on as a snack, the parent or the grandparent would roll some of this dough in red bean gomul (고물, ground grain used mostly as topping) in order to prevent the children from burning their tongue.
 This is the original form of the omegi tteok.

-The rest of the cooked dough is kneaded again into a paste-like consistency and mixed with yeast to ferment into the omegi sul.
-In this way, the original form of omegi tteok was never meant to be preserved for a long time and sold in a shop.
-In fact, the cooked chajo dough becomes hard and inedible even after just a day of being left to chill.
+The rest of the cooked dough is kneaded again into a paste-like consistency and mixed with yeast to ferment into omegi sul.
+The cooked chajo dough is difficult to preserve and becomes hard and inedible quickly.
 Hence, the modern variety of omegi tteok has changed significantly in both form and taste.

 Modern Variety of Omegi Tteok

 The sudden rise of popularity of omegi tteok within the South Korean tourism industry started in the early 2010s.
-As a result, the look, the taste, and the makeup of the omegi tteok has changed significantly in recent years, almost to the point of becoming an entirely different variety of tteok.
+As a result, the look, taste, and makeup of the omegi tteok has changed significantly in recent years, almost to the point of becoming an entirely different variety of tteok.
 Due to the fact that chajo is no longer produced in large quantity, most store bought omegi tteok do not contain chajo at all.
 Instead, this new branding of omegi tteok borrows the look, the name and the "traditional branding" of its original counterpart.

-In order to cater to the taste bud of the younger generation, the recipe for the modern omegi tteok now uses glutinous rice powder mixed with mugwort and sugar.
+In order to cater to changing tastes, the recipe for the modern omegi tteok now uses glutinous rice powder mixed with mugwort and sugar.
 The rice powder makes the tteok more chewy while the addition of mugwort helps to simulate the green color of the original omegi tteok.
-The sugar makes it sweeter, promoting the omegi tteok into the marketable dessert product status.
+The sugar makes it sweeter, allowing omegi tteok to be marketed as a dessert product.
 The modern mix of ingredients also makes it easier to store and preserve the omegi tteok, so that it can be sold and shipped all over the country.
-Several vendors are even experimenting with different gomul such as nuts, in place of the ground red bean, or adding foreign flavors like banana into the dough.
+Several vendors are even experimenting with different gomul, such as nuts in place of the ground red bean, or adding foreign flavors like banana into the dough.